alonitac/Microservices23/tutorials/k8s_setup_and_intro_eks.md

 ```

 By default, applications deployed in k8s cluster are not accessible from outside the cluster.
-To access the dashboard app you can use the `kubectl port forward` command.
+To access the dashboard app you can use the `kubectl port-forward` command.
 This is a method used to access and interact with internal resources of the cluster from your local machine:

 ```bash